 The film was originally supposed to end just after Rayden tells Liu Kang and company: "I've gotta tell you something, you guys did great."
 But a new ending was re-shot and incorporated into the final film, which is when The Emperor (Shao Kahn) suddenly appears and says, "You weak, pathetic fools, I've come for your souls!"
 To which Rayden replies, "I don't think so."
 And he and the others prepare for battle.

-Although the events in the film are primarily based in the events of Mortal Kombat (1992), it features some notable elements that were incorporated in Mortal Kombat II (1993): Jax and Kitana were introduced in the second game, where Reptile's reptilian nature was also first demonstrated; he was only seen in human form in the first Mortal Kombat game.
+Although the events in the film are primarily based in the events of Mortal Kombat (1992), it features some notable elements that were incorporated in Mortal Kombat II (1993): Kitana was introduced in the second game, where Reptile's reptilian nature was also first demonstrated; he was only seen in human form in the first Mortal Kombat game.
 After defeating Scorpion, Johnny Cage drops an autographed picture of himself near Scorpion's remains after their battle, which references his autograph Friendship move.
 Liu Kang uses his Bicycle Kick in his match against Reptile.
-The Shadow Priests, seen before the final battle, were first seen in Mortal Kombat II (1993) as part of one of the backgrounds.
-Sonya Blade is held captive and chained in Shang Tsung's tower, similar to how she was chained to pillars in Shao Kahn's arena stage in Mortal Kombat II (1993).
+The Shadow Priests, seen before the final battle, were first seen in Mortal Kombat II as part of one of the backgrounds.
+Sonya Blade is held captive and chained in Shang Tsung's tower, similar to how she was chained to pillars in Shao Kahn's arena stage in Mortal Kombat II.
 Subzero's Ice Grenade, which he uses in the demonstration ("And now for a taste of things to come") is a Fatality in the second game, and a special move is referenced when he freezes the water that Liu Kang spills on the floor.
 When Johnny Cage kills Scorpion, he uses a shield with serrated edges to slice through his skin (to a PG-13 degree), which is a reference to Kung Lao's blade-rimmed hat and his associated Fatalities.